 Contract Programming an Elixir approach – Part 1

-This series explores the concepts found in Contract Programming and adapts them to the Elixir language.
-Erlang and BEAM languages, in general, are surrounded by philosophies like “fail fast”, “defensive programming”, and “offensive programming”, and contract programming can be a nice addition.
+This series explores the concepts found in Contract Programming and adapts them to the Erlang and BEAM languages, in general, are surrounded by philosophies like “fail fast”, “defensive programming”, and “offensive programming”, and contract programming can be a nice addition.
 The series is also available on Github.

 You will find a lot of unconventional uses of Elixir.
 There are probably things you would not try in production, however, through the series, we will share some well-established Elixir libraries that already use contracts very well.